Agemonia/Agemonia-faq/index.md

 <div class="divider"></div>

-##  <a name="page_12" class="page-number">12</a> Non-gameplay related
+##  <a name="page_12" class="page-number">12</a> Components and Errata

 **My game seems to be missing tokens/cards**: Check first for common misunderstandings.
 There are no Cursed, Blessed, and Invisible tokens.
 Also there is no scenario cards for scenarios 12, 18, 27, and 36.
 These are explained elsewhere in this FAQ.
 If you are still sure there's something wrong with your game, contact info@lautapelit.fi.

-**My scenario or rule book seems to have an error**: Some errors have been noticed after production and are fixed in future printings.
+**My scenario or rulebook seems to have an error**: Some errors have been noticed after production and are fixed in future printings.
 They are collected in [Errata documents](https://agemonia.com/resources/) on Agemonia website.
 There is also  [Printable Errata Stickers](https://boardgamegeek.com/filepage/278527/printable-errata-stickers) that you can use.

 **My game arrived with a broken/misprinted component**: Contact info@lautapelit.fi.